UCSBarchlab/PyRTL/www/index.rst

             :class:`list` that keeps track of the wires carrying the sum bits.
 The final ``full_sum`` is produced by concatenating the wires in ``sum`` with :func:`~pyrtl.concat_list`.

+            .. jupyterlite:: ipynb-examples/example-adder.ipynb
+               :new_tab: True
+               :new_tab_button_text: Try this example in your browser

             .. literalinclude:: examples/example-adder.py